huxaiphaer/PixsarApp/README.md

 • Track an event before your presence and see what’s taking place there.

+## Technologies Used:
+1.Java

+2.Xml.

+3.Firebase (Handling both Storage and Database).

+4.Pushbots (Handling push notifications).

-This is the link to the Application https://play.google.com/store/apps/details?id=pixsor.app.huzykamz.pixoradmin , you can download it on **Google Play store**.
+This is the link to the Application https://play.google.com/store/apps/details?id=pixsor.app.h